gvwilson/thirdbit/src/2026/06/09/a-little-psychology.md

 or a table at an exclusive restaurant are all examples.

 Hirsch pointed out that positional goods cannot be democratized.
-Refrigerators and mobile phones can eventually be afford by almost everyone, and everyone genuinely benefits.
+Refrigerators and mobile phones can eventually be afforded by almost everyone, and everyone genuinely benefits.
 Positional goods cannot work this way.
 For example,